CSS Pro

 Copying CSS and HTML

-With CSS Pro, you can copy not only the CSS of the selected element but of all its children as well.
-This can be turned on and off anytime at Settings > Element's children CSS:
+With CSS Pro, you can copy the CSS of the selected element and all its child elements.
+This can be turned on and off anytime at More > Settings > Child elements' CSS:

-Pseudo-classes such as :hover, :active, :focus, etc and pseudo-elements such as: :before, :after, etc, can be copied.
+Pseudo-classes such as :hover, :active, :focus, etc, and pseudo-elements such as: :before, :after, etc., are copied along with all media queries automatically.

 HTML Code: